xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 Installing Dependencies
 -----------------------

-Now that we have a database that owncloud can use, we need to deploy the frontend application.
+Now that we have a database that ownCloud can use, we need to deploy the frontend application.
 First login to the server that you will be installing ownCloud on.
 Create a root shell again by running